semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 # Taint propagators

-Taint propagators allow you to customize how taint is propagated.
-TODO
+Taint propagators allow you to specify additional structures through which taint spreads, that Semgrep by default might not mark as tainted.

 ## Taint propagator example use